Article Table Of Contents

 Wrapping Up The Best Places When It Comes To Living In Michigan

 If you're looking at areas in Michigan with the best economic situations, where there's lower than average crime, and a lot to do, this is an accurate list.

-East Grand Rapids made a strong showing to take in the overall number one spot for the best place to live in Michigan for 2019.
+Birmingham made a strong showing to take in the overall number one spot for the best place to live in Michigan for 2020.

 Best Towns To Live In Michigan